runs-on/runs-on/README.md

 + runs-on: runs-on,cpu=32,ram=128,hdd=200,family=c7+m7
 ```

 Default launch type is `spot` (i.e. 66% cheaper than on-demand, at the risk of being interrupted).
 If no instance is available at spot price, then the instance will be launched at on-demand price.
-You can disable `spot` by using `spot=false` in the labels:
+If you want to ensure your workflows are never interrupted, or if the instance types you require are in short supply, you can disable `spot` by using `spot=false` in the runner labels:

 ```diff
 + runs-on: runs-on,runner=16cpu-linux,image=ubuntu22-base-x64,spot=false